 One of the easiest ways you can find out if your chatbot is relating to your user is to ask them.
 Open-ended questions are the best and will give you as a developer the valuable information you need to improve your chatbot.

 CSAT scores are a great way to disseminate end-of-experience results.
 A score of 3 and below requires manual followup.
 Interactions that score 4 and 5 should be pushed higher up the flow cycle.

 Consider implementing a Google Assistant style feedback system for FAQ’s asked.
 Google Assistant offers a similar way to receive constant feedback.
 A thumbs up and thumbs down emoji appear as quick reply buttons so users can respond at any point.
 This way, if the user isn’t satisfied with the chatbot’s response, they can send a thumbs down emoji or a feedback message.

 There is no shortage of horror stories of companies who believed their design would change the face of the industry only to have it blow up in their face.
 From tech firms like Snapchat, to FMCGs like Tropicana and chatbot apps like Digit, they’ve been victims of un-consumer focused designs.

-Testing is the most important part of good CUX.
+Testing is the most important part of good Conversational UX.
 Set metrics based on the purpose you defined in Step-1.
 This could range from conversion rate (traffic to end goal), engagement time (minutes the bot kept the customer engaged), ARR/ART (average response time between user and bot) and the number of tickets raised.

 Intent addressal, cross-language support, latency in response retrieval and accuracy are all common problems bot designers need to quantify and account for.

-Release your Chatbot through alpha and beta testing while establishing variance in the kind of testers you get.
+Release your Chatbot UX through alpha and beta testing while establishing variance in the kind of testers you get.